Mon–Fri 9am–6pm

 Adverse credit (also called bad credit or a poor credit history) refers to a record of financial difficulty on your credit file — including missed payments, defaults, County Court Judgements (CCJs), Individual Voluntary Arrangements (IVAs), Debt Management Plans (DMPs), or bankruptcy.

 Your credit history is recorded by the three main UK credit reference agencies: Experian, Equifax and TransUnion.
 Lenders use this data to assess the risk of lending to you.
 Adverse markers make mainstream lenders cautious — but specialist lenders exist specifically for this market.
+In 2025, 126,240 individual insolvencies were registered in the UK — a 7% increase on 2024 — and 176,273 commercial CCJs were issued.
+This is a large market of people and businesses who need specialist finance.

 Types of adverse credit explained